Kristijan885/ABS-SC2-RL-Bot/README.md

 ## Code structure

 - `build_marines_actions.py` - Defines all possible game actions
-- `dagger_expert_policy.py` - My hand-coded expert that knows the basics
+- `dagger_expert_policy.py` - Our hand-coded expert that knows the basics
 - `dagger_training.py` - DAgger implementation to learn from the expert
 - `train_build_marines.py` - Main training script with hyperparameter tuning
 - `eval.py` - Scripts to test how good the bot actually is